 This heritage-clone Chardonnay is sourced from the Upper Barn and Cougar Ridge vineyards at the rugged upper reaches of the Alexander Mountain Estate, between 1,600 and 1,800 feet above sea level.
 A variation of the Hyde-Wente clone of Chardonnay, the Upper Barn clone thrives at these high elevations and produces exceptional mineral aromatics.
 Hand-picked and hand-sorted, the fruit is gently pressed and allowed to ferment naturally in barrel with wild yeasts from the vineyard.
 The lees are then stirred monthly during malolactic fermentation for superior aromatic and textural finesse.
 After 11 months in 31% new French oak, the wine is racked and bottled.

-95 POINTS Antonio Galloni, Vinous, January 2018
+95 POINTS Antonio Galloni, Vinous, June 2018